Breast cancer: Screening

 Regular screening mammography reduces breast cancer deaths by at least 20%.
 Most medical guidelines recommend annual screening mammograms for women aged 50–70.
 Screening also reduces breast cancer mortality in women aged 40–49, and some guidelines recommend annual screening in this age group as well.
-For women at high risk for developing breast cancer, most guidelines recommend adding MRI screening to mammography, to increase the chance of detecting potentially dangerous tumors.
+For women at high risk for developing breast cancer, most guidelines recommend adding MRI screening to mammography to increase the chance of detecting potentially dangerous tumors.
 Regularly feeling one's own breasts for lumps or other abnormalities, called breast self-examination, does not reduce a person's chance of dying from breast cancer.
 Clinical breast exams, where a health professional feels the breasts for abnormalities, are common; whether they reduce the risk of dying from breast cancer is not known.
 Regular breast cancer screening is commonplace in most wealthy nations, but remains uncommon in the world's poorer countries.

-Still, mammography has its disadvantages.
-Overall, screening mammograms miss about 1 in 8 breast cancers, they can also give false-positive results, causing extra anxiety and making patients overgo unnecessary additional exams, such as bioposies.